This Artist Is Getting Men to Act Out Their Girls with Guns Fantasies in Public

 After seeing girls and guns everywhere, from music videos to porn, Louise Orwin started to question whether a woman wielding a weapon is a symbol of power, or just a male fantasy.

 "All you need to make a movie is a girl and a gun."
 So claimed French film director Jean-Luc Godard back in the 1960s.
-This quote that hit home for performance artist Louise Orwin, partly because the 29-year-old recognised the uneasy truth in it: she's long loved the smoulder of the femme fatale, and grew up on a diet of Westerns, road movies and Tarantino.
+This quote that hit home for performance artist Louise Orwin, partly because the 29-year-old recognized the uneasy truth in it: She's long loved the smoulder of the femme fatale, and grew up on a diet of Westerns, road movies, and Tarantino.

-A Girl and a Gun is now the title of Louise's new play, a B-movie pastiche which asks the audience to consider what makes this combination so attractive – and so troubling.
-After she started seeing girls and guns everywhere, from music videos to porn, she also started to question whether a woman wielding a weapon is a symbol of power, or just a male fantasy.
+A Girl and a Gun is now the title of Louise's new play, a B-movie pastiche that asks the audience to consider what makes this combination so attractive—and so troubling.
+After she started seeing girls and guns everywhere, from music videos to porn, she also began to question whether a woman wielding a weapon is a symbol of power, or just a male fantasy.

 That combination was familiar to me in a lot of the films that I loved.
-I wanted to interrogate that: what does a girl and a gun do to a film?
-You might think, 'oh this is a powerful woman', but then you realise she's in a bikini, she's holding a gun in a way that's very phallic... who is the image created for?
+I wanted to interrogate that: What does a girl and a gun do to a film?
+You might think, Oh, this is a powerful woman, but then you realize she's in a bikini, she's holding a gun in a way that's very phallic... who is the image created for?
 Probably not for women.

 We enjoy this B-movie aesthetic where the girls are in bikinis, the guns are huge, the men are cool.
 Hollywood has taken this formula, and used it over and over again; it's just become a thing in itself, rather than a pastiche.